liamscarratt-cloud/liamscarratt.github.io/_pages/portfolio.md

 2011: **Lead singer and guitarist** in Alt Rock band *Thayne*, NSW

 2007–2010: **Lead singer and guitarist** in Alt Rock band *Mind Priorities*, NSW

+## Science Communication & Outreach

+[SciFilmIt](https://scifilmit.com/){:target="_blank"} is an international science outreach hackathon in which scientists, artists, and filmmakers collaborate over three days to create short films communicating current research to the public, with a public screening at a local cinema.
+I was involved across multiple events in different capacities:

+2023: **Project Lead** for the inaugural SciFilmIt Hackathon in the UK - acquiring Research England funding (£14,420), forming and leading the organising team, and bringing together participants from across the University of Bristol and beyond, UK

+2021: **Team Mentor** for SciFilmIt Hackathon Lausanne - delivering a guest lecture on science communication through artistic mediums and guiding a participant team through the filmmaking process, Switzerland

+2020: **Organising Committee Member** for SciFilmIt Hackathon Geneva - coordinating venue logistics, catering, and event flow across the 3-day program, Switzerland